matn7/CS-Notes/src/main/java/persistence/README.md

 }
 ```

-: star: HashCode if two objects are equals then their hashCode values should be equals as well,
+:star: HashCode if two objects are equals then their hashCode values should be equals as well,
 so if implement just equals method and leave hashCode unimplemented the hashCode will always
 **create 2 students** objects as if they are different objects.
-Even whentheir enrId are the same.
+Even when their enrId are the same.

 ```java
 // ...